Positive youth development: Background

 Positive youth development originated from ecological systems theory to focus on the strengths of adolescents.
-It is also similar conceptually with the principles of positive psychology.
-Central to its philosophy, the theory of PYD suggests that "if young people have mutually beneficial relations with the people and institutions of their social world, they will be on the way to a hopeful future marked by positive contributions to self, family, community, and civil society."
+Central to this theory is the understanding that there are multiple environments that influence children.
+Similar to the principles of positive psychology, the theory of PYD suggests that "if young people have mutually beneficial relations with the people and institutions of their social world, they will be on the way to a hopeful future marked by positive contributions to self, family, community, and civil society."

-The major catalyst for the development of positive youth development came as a response to the negative and punitive methods of the "traditional youth development" approach.
-The traditional approach makes a connection between the changes occurring during adolescent years and either the beginning or peaking of several important public health and social problems, including homicide, suicide, substance use and abuse, sexually transmitted infections and teen and unplanned pregnancies.
-Another aspect of the traditional approach lies in that many professionals and mass media contribute to it through the portrayal of adolescents as inevitable problems that simply need to be fixed.
+The major catalyst of positive youth development came as a response to the punitive methods of the "traditional youth development" approach.
+The traditional approach makes a connection between the changes occurring during adolescent years and the beginning or peaking of several public health and social problems, including homicide, suicide, substance use and abuse, sexually transmitted infections, teen and unplanned pregnancies.
+This connection was made infamous by developmental psychologist G. Stanley Hall who described adolescence as a time of "storm and stress".

+Another aspect of the traditional approach is that many professionals and mass media portrayed adolescents as inevitable problems that simply needed to be fixed.
+This "fixing" motivated the "solving" of single-problem behavior, such as substance abuse.
 Specific evidence of this "problem-centered" model is present across professional fields that deal with young people.
+Language that reflects this approach includes the “at-risk child” and “the juvenile delinquent”.
 Many connections can also be made to the current U.S. criminal justice model that favors punishment as opposed to prevention.

 The concept and practice of positive youth development "grew from the dissatisfaction with a predominant view that underestimated the true capacities of young people by focusing on their deficits rather than their development potential."
-Encouraging the positive development of adolescents can help to lessen the likelihood of such problems arising by easing a healthy transition into adulthood.
-Research findings point out that PYD provides a sense of “social belonging” or “social membership,” participatory motivation in academic-based and community activities for positive educational outcomes, developing a sense of social responsibility and civic engagement, participating in organized activities that would aid in self-development, etc.
+PYD asserts that youth have inherent strengths and if given opportunities, support, and acknowledgement they can thrive.
+Encouraging the positive development of adolescents can ease the transition into healthy adulthood.
+Therefore, emphasis is placed on asset-building.
+Crucial to the outlining of asset-building is Peter Benson's list of developmental assets.
+This list is divided into two categories: internal assets (positive individual characteristics) and external assets (community characteristics).
+Furthermore, research findings point out that PYD provides a sense of “social belonging”, participatory motivation in academic-based and community activities for positive educational outcomes, a sense of social responsibility and civic engagement, and participation in organized activities that would aid in self-development.